cloudmesh-community/book/chapters/msg/graphql.md

 ### GraphQL Authentication :o:

-There a few ways of adding authentication to your graphql server
+There a few ways to add authentication to your graphql server

 * Add a REST Api endpoint which will take care of authenticating the user and only the logged in users can make graphql queries.
 This